ismailsobhy/AppiumBdd/README.md

 # AppiumBdd

-Using Appium, Cucumber.
-The android app on https://github.com/haroldadmin/MovieDB was automated.
+he android app on this repo https://github.com/IhwanID/belajar-android-jetpack-pro was automated.
 The project applies Page object model(POM) and uses the following:

 - Appium.
 - Cucumber for BDD.